SQL Server 2012: Top New Features for .NET Developers

 FETCH NEXT 10 ROWS ONLY;

-Figure 4: Example of a simple sequence in operation
+Figure 4: Example of a simple

 -- Create a simple sequence: